task4233/mercari-build-training/db/README.md

 > What are the advantages of saving into a database such as SQLite instead of saving into a single JSON file?

-- to manage structured data
+- to manage structured data including binary
 - to manage data safely with multiple people
 - to operate data declaratively